linstantnoodles/python-basics/chapter_07.md

 Since dictionaries are mutable, keys can hav etheir values reassigned, deleted, etc.

-where "key" is the value that gets hashed into a hash table / dictionary.s
+where "key" is the value that gets hashed into a hash table / dictionary.

 Set "literals" can be constructed using the same curly braces we use to define dictionaries.
 The difference is that you don't include key/value pairs - just individual elements.